triestpa/Guttenberg-Search/README.md

 ### Docker

 We'll be using [Docker](https://www.docker.com/) to manage the environments and dependencies for this project.
 Docker is a containerization engine that allows applications to be run in isolated environments, unaffected by the host operating system and local development environment.
-Many "web scale" companies run a majority of their server infrastructure in containers now, due to the increased flexibility and composability of containerized application components.
+Many web scale companies run a majority of their server infrastructure in containers now, due to the increased flexibility and composability of containerized application components.

 ![Docker Logo](https://storage.googleapis.com/cdn.patricktriest.com/blog/images/posts/elastic-library/docker.png)